nlp-ucsc/semeval-2025-task3/README.md

 # semeval-2025-task3
-UCSC's Submission System for Semeval 2025 task3
+UCSC's Submission System for SemEval 2025 Task 3: Multilingual Shared-task on Hallucinations and Related Observable Overgeneration Mistakes.

 ## Overview

-This system detects span hallucinations in LLM-generated text using various labeling approaches.
+This system detects hallucinations at span level in LLM-generated text using 3 main labeling approaches: _text extraction_, _knowledge graph verification_, and _minimum cost revision_.
+In addition, there's also a DSPy-based optimization framework to optimize a prompt based on a metric.
 For details, please refer to the [paper](https://arxiv.org/pdf/2505.03030).

 ## Installation